simulation-lab/rmout/README.md

 # rmout

-'rmout' is a tool for throwing unnecessary files in a directory into the trash.
+rmout is a tool for throwing unnecessary files in a directory into the trash.
 Create a list of file extensions to be deleted in the home directory and current directory in advance with the name ".rmoutrc".

 [![PyPI Version](https://img.shields.io/pypi/v/rmout.svg??style=flat)](https://pypi.org/project/rmout/)